School partnerships

 - The Victorian school must ensure adequate professional development and ongoing support for teachers at the overseas school.
 In the case of the VCE, Victorian teachers must be assigned as mentors to the offshore subject teachers.

-- Design and oversight of a Year 10 Pre-VCE Preparatory Program (where applicable) is the responsibility of the Victorian Partner School.
+- Design and oversight of a Year 10 Pre-VCE Preparatory Program (where applicable) is the responsibility of the Victorian partner school.

 - Curriculum and assessment structure is provided by the VCAA.
 Lesson planning and in-year assessments are usually provided by the Victorian partner school.